 Courses for the Minor

-Students will take 5 courses from the following list, depending on the major (see below):
+Students will take 5 course units from the following list, depending on the major (see below):

 - MAT 229 (Multivariable Calculus)

 - STA 305 (Regression Analysis) Gives VEE-Applied Statistics credit.

 - FIN 201 (Fundamental Financial Methods) AND MIT 201 (Information Systems: Concepts and Applications).
 Both of these are half-courses

 - FIN 310 (Introduction to Investments and Financial Analysis) Gives VEE-Corporate Finance credit.

 - FIN 360 (Financial Modeling) OR FIN 410 (Portfolio Management and Derivative Securities)